NavyaLingampalli/LSRE-NavyaLingampalli/Seminars/Seminarnotes.md

 3. The Boston Matrix assumes that the higher your market share the more profitable your product or business unit will be.
 It also rejects the possibility that a niche product with a low market share can be profitable.
 In some cases of reality, dogs offer more profits than cash cows.

 Seminar 1:
 GAP analysis:
 It is a process through which a company compares its actual performance with the expected performance in order to determine whether the company is meeting its expectations and utilising the resources effectively.
-It also provides a way to identify how available software services (as-is) may be assembled within the newly conceived and redefined business models (to-be) to better meet the organization’s goals.
+It also provides a way to identify how available software services (as-is) may be assembled within the newly conceived and redefined business models (to-be) to better meet the organization’s goals .
+This can be conducted in different perspectives such as organization, business processes, information technology etc.

+GAP analysis templates generally have the template with these three steps.
 The basic steps to perform GAP analysis are:
 1. Identifying the future state to which the company’s performance should be expected to reach.
-2. Analyzing company’s current situation.
-This can be done effectively through brain storming workshops, one-to-one interviews, reviewing documents etc.
+2. Analyzing company’s current situation (includes attributes, competencies, and performance levels).
 3. Identifying how to bridge the gap between current state and expected future state.
+The assessment of the current situation and future situation can be both qualitative and quantitative.
+GAP analysis templates generally have the template with these three steps.
+Future state: It includes the target condition that a company wants to achieve.
+In general, this section is drafted in quantifiable terms such as aiming to increase number of customer calls by a certain percentage within specific period of time.
+Current state: Identifying the current situation of a company can be effectively done through brain storming workshops, one-to-one interviews, reviewing documents, observing project activities such as design work shops etc. This analysis can be quantitative such as looking at the number of calls answered within in a specific time period, or it can be qualitative such as examining the state of diversity in work place.

+Description of gap: After identifying the current situation and future objectives of a company and if there is a gap, its description which includes what constitutes the gap and the factors that contribute to it.
+These descriptions can also be qualitative and quantitative.

+Bridging the gap: It includes listing of all possible solutions that can be implemented in order to reduce the gap between current state and future state.
+These solutions must be specific and connected to the factors listed in gap description.

+There are many tools to perform GAP analysis such as McKinsey 7S Framework, SWOT analysis, Nadler-Tushman model etc.